top of page

 Yale Moot Court Logo

-As of April 2024, we are the 5th ranked collegiate Moot Court team in the United States.
-Three YUMC oral argument teams placed at the 2023 National Tournament and won speaker awards.
-In the past two years, our teams have championed regional tournaments in Chicago, Virginia, and Massachusetts, earning speaker awards at every tournament in which they participated. â€‹
+In the past two years, our Oral Argument teams have championed regional tournaments in Chicago, Virginia, and Massachusetts, earning speaker awards at every tournament in which they participated.
+The brief-writing team, meanwhile, wrote the national third-place brief in the 2024 competition.

 Want to get involved?

-Fill out our 2024-2025 interest form below
+Fill out our 2025-2026 interest form below

 to stay in the loop!